Tragedy of the S.S. Miraflores

 Able Bodied Seaman Robert Bing

 Robert Bing took the last job opening on the ill-fated fruit freighter Miraflores.
 Tiring of his routine job in New Orleans as a barrel maker, Robert joined the Merchant Marine service.
-He and his brother in law applied for jobs as an able bodied seamen on the ship.
-There was only one position left and for whatever reason his unlucky or lucky brother in law was turned away.
+He and his brother-in-law applied for jobs as an able-bodied seaman on the ship.
+There was only one position left and for whatever reason his unlucky or lucky brother-in-law was turned away.
 Robert’s luck ended shortly after he signed on for his first ocean voyage.
 On February 15, 1942, the Standard Fruit vessel S.S.
 Miraflores was lost without a trace and Robert Bing was never seen again.

 Only one artifact was recovered that might link a name of this unknown freighter.
 That was the brass helm manufactured by John Hastie and Sons.
 I began searching the internet further trying to find if any records were kept by the helm manufacturer.
 John Hastie and Sons was no longer operating.
 Glasgow University Archives in Scotland managed the records of the dissolved manufacturer.
 After submitting a request regarding the purchase of a helm with the serial number 2705, I received an email from Glasgow which listed three ships whom had purchased helms with that serial number.
 I eliminated two ships by the circumstance of their demise and by the type of helm.

 Only one ship fit the criteria of the lost freighter…the S.S.
 Miraflores.
 Further research credited the German U-432 with a claim of sinking a freighter in the same area as the position of the S.S.
 Miraflores.
 This is a simple explanation of the numerous hours of weighing voluminous facts.
 Rather than rehashing previous accounts of this endeavor, I prefer to move on to the latest development in the S.S.
 Miraflores story.